Working in research

 Research contracts

-The research contract is a fixed-term employment agreement lasting two years, created solely to carry out a research project.
-The contract can be renewed for another two years or extended by up to one year.
-Candidates eligible to apply must hold a PhD or another post-graduate degree (obtained in Italy or abroad), or be in the final year of their programme and expected to obtain the qualification within six months from the date of publication of the call for applications.
+The research contract is a fixed-term employment agreement lasting two years, renewable or extendable, established exclusively for the execution of a research project.
+The selection process is open to candidates who hold a PhD or a specialisation degree (obtained in Italy or abroad), or those in their final year of study who are expected to obtain their qualification within six months of the publication of the call for applications.

 Funding programs